AnswerDotAI/fastmigrate/README.md

    Backup and then run all needed migrations on the db, as above.

-### How to enrolled an existing, unversioned database into fastmigrate
+### How to enroll an existing, unversioned database into fastmigrate

 FastMigrate requires databases to be properly versioned before running migrations.